acmsigsoft/EmpiricalStandards/docs/supplements/OpenScience.md

 provided that there are no ethical, legal, technical, economical, or practical barriers preventing their disclosure.

+Artifacts accompanying software engineering submissions serve several purposes:
+ - **Reproducibility**: by providing the exact code, data, and scripts needed to rerun experiments
+ - **Validation**: by allowing reviewers and readers to verify empirical claims
+ - **Reuse and Extension**: by offering well‐documented components that others can build upon
+ - **Transparency and Trust**: by open and standardized dissemination of research outputs

+By adhering to established artifact review and badging processes (*e.g.*, ACM, IEEE) or checklist requirements (*e.g.*, NeurIPS reproducibility checklist), authors demonstrate that their work meets community standards for **usability**, **documentation**, and **accessibility**, ultimately accelerating the advancement of the field.

 ## Specific Attributes

 ### Desirable Attributes